Written by Editorial Team

-You might have seen your partner groaning in pain and thinking ‘this is it’ but actually the pains ease after a few minutes.
+You might have seen your partner groaning in pain and thinking ‘This is it’ but actually the pains ease after a few minutes.
 These are Braxton hicks contractions and stop after some time.
 Apart from sharp, painful contractions, you should look for the following signs-

-Timing the contractions: After you have concluded that your partner is in labour, you can start to time the contractions using a timer in seconds.
-Regular contractions lasting for atleast 30 seconds are an indication that early labour has begun.
+After you have concluded that your partner is in labor, you can start to time the contractions using a timer in seconds.
+Regular contractions lasting for at least 30 seconds are an indication that early labor has begun.
 Sometimes, you may need to get to the hospital earlier, so keep your partner’s doctor informed about the same

-Know that it will take time: The movies and soaps that show women going into labour this second and the baby coming out the next second could set wrong expectations – so it would be wise not to rely on them.
-Labour is called labour for a reason, and it does not happen that fast.
-Though not easy, but stay away from the clock and be support your partner
+The movies and soaps that show women going into labor this second and the baby coming out the next second could set wrong expectations – so it would be wise not to rely on them.
+Labor is called labor for a reason, and it does not happen that fast.
+Though not easy, stay away from the clock and support your partner

-and birthing, and this can last from minutes to hours.
-The delivery of the placenta forms the third and final stage of labour.
-Gain ing some insight into them will ensure you are prepared for each stage of labour and can help your partner through
+Labor essentially has three stages, the first stage comprising of the early phase, the active phase, and the transition phase.
+The second stage of labor involves pushing and birthing, and this can last from minutes to hours.
+The delivery of the placenta forms the third and final stage of labor.
+Gaining some insight into them will ensure you are prepared for each stage of labor and can help your partner through.

-Participate actively: Every woman’s dream is to have her husband involved in the process that is going to change their lives forever.
+Every woman’s dream is to have her husband involved in the process that is going to change their life forever.
 Make sure you know what is there in the hospital bag, and carry your essentials.
 If your wife has a birth plan prepared, make sure you hand it over to the doctor.
 Drive safe and slow and ensure that you know the way to the hospital.
-Carry important contacts at all times in your phone.
-Be there for her, for the new baby and support and comfort her
+Carry important contacts at all times on your phone.
+Be there for her, for the new baby, and support and comfort her.

 After spending months together, crying and laughing, fighting and arguing – at a certain point wives look up to their husband for support.
 The times have changed and now you can see husbands trotting along their wifey’s to pregnancy yoga or Pilates classes.
 Truth is, as a husband, you can now further extend your help in labor too.
 Read below on how you can do this:

-Get your facts straight: Take measures to educate yourself about child birth and labor pain.
-Best is to join childbirth classes with your wife.
+Take measures to educate yourself about childbirth and labor pain.
+The best is to join childbirth classes with your wife.
 They will tell you numerous techniques to ease labor pain.
 Knowing about the procedure before sometimes relieves anxiety!

-Become her voice: There is nothing more irritating and nerving than repeating yourself at the top of the voice during such a painful condition.
-You should discuss with your wife before what she likes and dislikes, what she wants and the like.
-If something occurs which your wife doesn’t like, be firm and do not let it happen.
-This is often the case with pain medications, wherein some ladies do not prefer to be given painkillers
+There is nothing more irritating and nerving than repeating yourself at the top of your voice during such a painful condition.
+You should discuss with your wife what she likes and dislikes, what she wants and the like.
+If something occurs that your wife doesn’t like, be firm and do not let it happen.
+This is often the case with pain medications, wherein some ladies do not prefer to be given painkillers.

-Keep her hydrated: Give her sips of water every now or then, preferably after each contraction.
+Give her sips of water every now or then, preferably after each contraction.
 You don’t need to ask just hold it near her lips.
-Hydration will make things easier by giving energy
+Hydration will make things easier by giving energy.

-Provide distraction: You need to distract your wife’s mind from labor pain to something else.
+You need to distract your wife’s mind from labor pain to something else.
 Try to engage her in conversations, perhaps about something she adores, maybe the new baby clothes.
-Turn on her favorite music, TV programme or whatever that can help her concentrate elsewhere
+Turn on her favorite music, TV program, or whatever that can help her concentrate elsewhere.

-Be charged-up: Labour can continue for hours before the perfect time for delivery.
-So take care of your diet, feed yourself well and remain energetic.
+Labor can continue for hours before the perfect time for delivery.
+So take care of your diet, feed yourself well, and remain energetic.
 This is because you never know what may be expected of you.
-It may include shoulder or feet massage, demand for favorite food or candy or a hot cuppa!
-Be prepared and don’t let your spirits falter
+It may include a shoulder or feet massage, a demand for favorite food or candy or a hot cuppa!
+Be prepared and don’t let your spirits falter.

-Devise a calming activity: The childbirth classes will teach both of you some techniques to calm down in the event of pain.
+The childbirth classes will teach both of you some techniques to calm down in the event of pain.
 You need to initiate the activity with your laboring wife.
-It may be as simple as coaching deep breathing, self-talk or singing a lullaby!
+It may be as simple as coaching, deep breathing, self-talk or singing a lullaby!

-Know everything about contractions: You cannot make the situation more uncomfortable for your wife by letting her wait in the labor room at hospital, home is way too better.
+You cannot make the situation more uncomfortable for your wife by letting her wait in the labor room at the hospital, home is way too better.
 This readiness is determined by the time between uterine contractions.
 If the time between contractions is less than 5 minutes and last for 30 seconds or more for about an hour, then most obstetricians consider this the right moment to dash to the hospital.
-Do wear a watch with seconds hand to keep note
+Do wear a watch with seconds hand to keep notes.

-Keep the bag ready: You definitely do not want to upset your wife more by asking her to wait whilst you rummage through your cabinet to pack your stuff for hospital stay.
-Idea is, once she is ready, you really need to get moving.
-Be more responsible, keep fuel filled in car, some snacks and drinks ready since the time required for delivery is unpredictable
+You definitely do not want to upset your wife more by asking her to wait whilst you rummage through your cabinet to pack your stuff for the hospital stay.
+The idea is, once she is ready, you really need to get moving.
+Be more responsible, keep fuel filled in the car, and some snacks and drinks ready since the time required for delivery is unpredictable.